ethersphere/swarm-cli/README.md

 This is also indicated in the `--help` section:

 ```
 -t --topic         32-byte long identifier in hexadecimal format    [hex-string][default all zeroes]
--T --topic-passphrase  Construct the topic from human readable strings                          [string]
+-T --topic-string  Construct the topic from human readable strings                          [string]

-Only one is required: [topic] or [topic-passphrase]
+Only one is required: [topic] or [topic-string]
 ```

 ## Config